-Agile working is cost-effective for a number of reasons.
+Agile working is cost-effective for many reasons.
 It allows companies to use less desk space, increases staff productivity, and boosts employee satisfaction, which usually equates to higher employee retention rates.

 By adopting agile working practices, businesses can save money on real estate and resources.
 Allowing employees to work where and how best suits their work usually results in less desks being used at any one time, and maximum utilisation of the space.
 Agile office design enables companies to use their space in the most effective ways, meaning that they can pay for slightly smaller square footage.